Does 4 Stroke Engine Need Oil?

 Two and Four Cycle Engine Oil

-Two and four-cycle engine oils are formulated differently to meet the lubrication needs of their respective engine types.
+Two and oil in 4 stroke engine are formulated differently to meet the lubrication needs of their respective engine types.
 Two-cycle oil is lighter and designed to mix with fuel, burning in conjunction with the fuel-air mixture to provide lubrication.
 It often contains additives that help reduce smoke and prevent engine deposits.
 In contrast, four-cycle oil is similar to conventional motor oil and is thicker, designed to withstand higher temperatures and pressures without burning away, providing a durable lubrication layer within the engine’s moving parts.

 Final Thoughts